CS-UCR/cs105-prj-phase3-bdaycupcake/README.md

 ## Phase 1
 **Sungho Ahn**: Responsible for whole Phase 1\
-*Contribution*: Creating crawler and obtain relevant datasets\
+***Contribution***: Creating crawler and obtain relevant datasets.\
-Created web-crawler using Scrapy\
-Using the web-crawler, twitter API, and online downloading from Kaggle, I have obtained the following three datasets we've used throughout the project phases:
+Created web-crawler using Scrapy and using the web-crawler, twitter API, and online downloading from Kaggle, I have obtained the following three datasets we've used throughout the project phases:
 - cost-of-living-1.csv
 - cost-of-living-2.csv
 - cost-of-living-3.csv\